 The Crown in right of Canada or Ontario, a municipality or local board

-If you’re registering on behalf of a corporation you must provide:
+If you’re registering as an individual or on behalf of a corporation or trade union, you must:

-If the same people or person own or control multiple corporations, or if one corporation controls another, only one corporation can register as a third party advertiser.
+If multiple corporations are owned by the same people or person, only one corporation can register as a third party advertiser.

-There is no restriction against family members or campaign staff of candidates registering to be third party advertisers.
-However, third party advertising must be done independently of the candidate.
+Family members or campaign staff of candidates are not restricted from registering to be third party advertisers.
+However, the third party advertising must be done independently of the candidate.